HenriSchulte-MS/FlightBookingWithAIAgents/README.md

 ### Setting up your environment
 1. Clone this repo to your machine.
-1. Create a Python virtual environment and activate it, e.g. by running `python3 -m venv venv` and `source venv/bin/activate`.
+1. Create a Python virtual environment and activate it, e.g. by running `python3 -m venv .venv` and `source .venv/bin/activate`.
 1. Install the libraries listed in [requirements.txt](app/requirements.txt) by running `pip install -r app/requirements.txt`.
 1. Rename the [.env.example](/app/.env.example) file to `.env`.
 You will populate it in the next section.

 ### Setting up your Azure resources
 1. Create an **Azure OpenAI** resource and deploy a `gpt-35-turbo` or `gpt-4` model.
 1. Add the deployment name, resource endpoint, and key to the `.env` file.
-1. Create an **Azure CosmosDB** resource, "Azure Cosmos DB for NoSQL" should be fine.
+1. Create an **Azure CosmosDB** resource, specifically, "Azure Cosmos DB for NoSQL".
 Within, create a database `AirlineBooking` and a container `Flights`.
 1. Add the read-write connection string for your **CosmosDB** resource to the `.env` file.
-1. To populate the database, run [populate_cosmos.py](/setup/populate_cosmos.py) like 10 times (`python3 setup/populate_cosmos.py`).
+1. To populate the database, run [populate_cosmos.py](/setup/populate_cosmos.py) a few (e.g., 10) times (`python3 setup/populate_cosmos.py`).
 You might have to install `pandas` if it's not present in your virtual environment (`pip install pandas`).
 Every time you run it, the script adds three new flights to the database.

 ### Running the application
 1. In your terminal, switch to the `app` directory.